 Since that time, BUS has grown and developed.
-The charity currently has four trustees and directors, as follows:
+The charity currently has three trustees and directors, as follows:

 - Annie Folkard – founding member with responsibility for the website and support